adiacla/visualizadorperceptron/README.md

 - The visualiser highlights the top-N (configurable) strongest incoming connections per neuron to keep the scene legible.
 - Colors encode activation sign and magnitude (cool tones for negative/low, warm tones for strong positive contributions).
-- The default export (`exports/sample_mlp_weights.json`) comes from a quick one-epoch training run and should reach ~94% accuracy.
-Retrain for higher fidelity.
+- The default export (`exports/mlp_weights.json`) already includes timeline milestones from a multi-epoch training run.
+Retrain (and re-export) if you want to showcase a different progression.
 - If you adjust the architecture, ensure the JSON export reflects the new layer sizes; the front-end builds the scene dynamically from that metadata.

 ## Deployment